 Big Heads is a new TV show on ITV – primetime on a Sunday evening, it is a version of “It’s a Knockout” but using celebrity “spitting image” type caricatures rather than king/queen costumes.

+I spent most of my days playing csaino slots and claiming online slot bonus offers, it’s not just for entertainment, I do this for a living purpose and cause I’m pretty good at it.
+But then I decided to do something different.
+Ya hear me?
+Something different.
 Earlier this year, I was looking for new jobs.
 My friends told me that for each job I applied for, I had to apply for a TV show.
 Well I got my job (yay!) but also a call from Lucy, one of the production crew from Big Heads to discuss my application.
 We dicussed what was on it – fitness, work, OCR etc. and at the end of the call, she invited me to the first set of auditions in Manchester.
 After the formal part, we discussed Tough Mudder and admitted that it was my enthusiasm for OCR and “craziness” that got me through to the auditions.

 Manchester was pretty crazy and came up very quickly.
 There was around 40 in this one and the production crew confirmed they were going around the country and doing the same thing over the week.
 So far over 3,000 had applied for the show and they were auditioning around 500 in these local auditions.
 They said we had done well to get this far, but are looking for 50 competitors all together – 40 for the show and 10 on stand by.